Module 4: Privacy and Security Online

 - Message bombing: “Message bombing” is the intentional flooding of a person’s or institution’s phone or email accounts with messages meant to limit or block a user’s access to a device’s operating system or platform.
 Because large numbers of messages sent in a short period of time can typically render a person’s account unusable, this is an effective way for a harasser to prevent you from using your devices or accessing your online accounts.
 Message bombing typically occurs over texting apps, chat apps, or email accounts.

-- Non-consensual, intimate images and videos (such as “revenge porn”): Non-consensual pornography — or revenge porn, as it’s commonly called — is the distribution of private, sexually-explicit images or videos of individuals without their consent.
-Revenge porn can also fall under the category of “sextortion,” i.e. the threat of distributing a nude or sexually-explicit image or video in an effort to blackmail an individual.
+- Non-consensual, intimate images and videos (such as “revenge porn”): The dissemination of non-consensual intimate images (NCII) – often called “revenge porn” – is the distribution of private, sexual or intimate images or videos of a person without their consent.
+This can also fall under the category of “sextortion,” i.e. the threat of distributing a nude or sexually explicit image or video in an effort to blackmail an individual.

 - Online impersonation: “Online impersonation” is a strategy whereby harassers create hoax social media accounts, usually in order to post offensive or inflammatory statements in your name.
 In most cases, the harasser’s intention is to defame or discredit you, often by convincing others to believe the fake quotes attributed to you, which might then incite others to commit additional acts of harassment.
 Impersonation trolling can also happen when a harasser impersonates someone you know in order to offend or hurt you.